plone/training/mastering_plone/restapi.rst

 In this chapter, we will have a look at the relatively new addon `plone.restapi <https://plonerestapi.readthedocs.io/en/latest/index.html>`_.
 It provides a hypermedia API to access Plone content using REST (Representational State Transfer).

-We will use :py:mod:`plone.restapi` to develop a small standalone 'single page app' targeted at mobile devices.
+We will use :mod:`plone.restapi` to develop a small standalone 'single page app' targeted at mobile devices.
 We will present our users with a simple list of conference talks.
 We add lightning talks as a new type of talk.
 Users will be able to submit lightning talks e.g. using their mobile phone.

 We have the following tasks: